 He is a native of New York City and is married to the former Claire Casey.
 The Matthews have three adult children (two of whom are married), two grandchildren, and live in Locust Grove, Virginia.
 (Updated 2/2015)

-The National Service Committee has gathered about 50 leaders from throughout the US as the NSC Council.
+Pentecost Today USA is supported by over 50 leaders from throughout the US as Council Members.
 For more information and for a list of Council members click here.

-The National Service Committee has four Consultants.
-There is one Episcopal Consultant, two Theological Consultants, and one Liaison Consultant.
+Pentecost Today USA has five Consultants.
+There are two Episcopal Consultant, two Theological Consultants, and one Liaison Consultant.
 For more information and biographies please click here.